 Just as it sounds, the microloan program provides smaller loan amounts for small businesses with a few employees or startups.
 These loans are being processed by the SBA and provided by community-based organizations and nonprofit agencies.
 This option is excellent for entrepreneurs who are not eligible for other business loans.

 This program can offer you up to $50,000 of funding.
 However, there are some restrictions on the way you can use the funds.
 You cannot purchase real estate or pay an existing debt.
-In case you are looking for working capital to strengthen your cash flow, to buy more inventory, or to expand your business, this loan can be a got fit.
+In case you are looking for working capital to strengthen your cash flow, buy more inventory, or expand your business, this loan can be a good fit.

 If you are looking for a more significant amount than $50,000, you should check a different loan product.

 An SBA 504 is a business loan guaranteed by the SBA, provided by the CDC and lenders (banks, online lenders).
 With this type of financing, your business must be a for-profit business.
 This loan is used for buying fixed assets, for example, real estate, construction equipment, software, land, vehicles, and machinery.

 Like equipment financing, you need a down payment, usually about 10% of the loan amount.

 With this lending program, The maximum loan amount is $5 million.
 For manufactures and green energy-related companies, it goes up to $5.5 million.
 As mentioned briefly above, borrowers need to contribute 10% of the total cost of the asset.
 The banks will lend 50% at their rate and terms, and the CDC will lend 40% as a second loan.

 Merchant cash advance is a working capital solution that provides your business with a sum of cash in exchange for a portion of future receivables.